-Our first step is the reproduction of published results for all models we use.
-With the original results confirmed, we move on to convert the three HTC datasets (WoS, NYT, RCV1-V2) by removing the hierarchy and vice versa injecting a hierarchy into the three XML datasets (Wiki10-31K, AmazonCat-13K, Amazon-670K) via clustering.
+\paragraph{Procedure} Our first step is the reproduction of published results for all models we use.
+Second, we convert the HTC datasets (WoS, NYT, RCV1-V2) by removing the hierarchy and vice versa, injecting a hierarchy into the XML datasets (Wiki10-31K, AmazonCat-13K, Amazon-670K) via clustering.
 With all preparations done, all four models are run on the respective datasets adjusted to their domain.
-All results are then averaged over five individual runs.
+Results are averaged over five runs.